0 out of 25,000

 Hungarian Prime Minister Viktor Orban speaks with U.S. President Donald Trump during a meeting in the Cabinet Room of the White House in Washington, DC on Nov.
 7, 2025.
 (Saul Loeb/AFP via Getty Images)

 Orban, a close ideological ally of Trump, has defied pressure to halt purchases of Russian oil and gas.
-After the Trump administration imposed sanctions on Russian energy giants Lukoil and Rosneft in late October, Orban said Hungary would seek ways to "circumvent" the restrictions.
+After the Trump administration imposed sanctions on Russian energy giants Lukoil and Rosneft in late October, Orban said Hungary looked for ways to "circumvent" the restrictions.

-Trump later told the media he is "looking at" granting Hungary an exception from Russian oil sanctions in response to Budapest's plea.
+Trump told the media he was "looking at" granting Hungary an exception from Russian oil sanctions in response to Budapest's plea.
+He added that he was "very disturbed" that there are other European countries that have not fully cut off Russian oil imports.

 "Sure, we're looking at it, because it's very difficult for (Orban) to get the oil and gas from other areas," Trump said alongside the Hungarian leader.
 "As you know, they don't have the advantage of having sea.
 It's a great country, it's a big country, but they don’t have sea.
 They don't have the ports.
 And so they have a difficult problem."

-Orban and Trump are also expected to discuss Russia's full-scale war against Ukraine, as the two seek to portray themselves as mediators in peace efforts.
-According to Szijjarto, Budapest is ready to host possible peace talks "once the preparations are complete."
+Orban and Trump also discussed Russia's full-scale war against Ukraine, as the two seek to portray themselves as mediators in peace efforts.
+According to Hungarian Foreign Minister Peter Szijjarto, Budapest is ready to host possible peace talks "once the preparations are complete."

 "If there is a meeting — wherever it may take place — that can genuinely lead to a ceasefire and an end to the war, Ukraine will support any such format," President Volodymyr Zelensky said earlier on Nov.
 7. "But if these meetings are only meant as an 'electoral fireworks show' for Orban and produce no real results, then we can't support them."